-Consequently, we are unable to provide these services during the construction period, which should conclude near the end of November 2019.
+Consequently, we are unable to provide these services during the construction period, which should conclude early to mid-August, 2020.
 We apologize for any inconvenience during this construction phase.
-Below is additional information about our services; we hope to be back in operation after November 2019.
+Below is additional information about our services; again, we hope to be back in operation by early to mid-August, 2020.
 Thank you.

 Kayaks Family in River 7.24.18

 Zedler Mill Dam

 San Marcos River at Zedler Mill

 The Zedler Mill Paddling Trail is the first inland paddling trail in a network of coastal and inland trails.
 This trail was made possible through a partnership with the Zedler Mill Foundation, the Guadalupe-Blanco River Authority, the City of Luling and Texas Parks and Wildlife Department.

 Located on the San Marcos River near the city of Luling, this six-mile river trail can be floated in two to four hours.
 Paddlers will enjoy a gentle family-friendly ride on this quiet river lined with beautiful trees and wildlife.